theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 # Step 3: fetch build dependencies
-This step varies depending on the system's default python distribution, start from the python version you want to build for and work backwards in point releases until one succeeds.
+This step varies depending on the system's default python distribution, start from the python version your distribution officially supports and work backwards in point releases until one succeeds.
+- For Ubuntu Focal (20.04 LTS), start with `python3.8` since that is what that distribution ships with its default `python3` binaries.

 {% highlight bash %}
-apt update
+sudo apt update
-apt build-dep python3.8
+sudo apt build-dep python3.8
 {% endhighlight %}

 As stated above, if that command doesn't work, try 3.7, then 3.6, then ... in the 3.x series.